|Helping researchers navigate clinical & translational research regulatory processes.||Regulatory Foundations, Ethics, and Law Program|

-The Regulatory Knowledge and Support Program minimizes the regulatory burdens for investigators and promotes cooperation and interoperability by coordinating the diverse processes of inter-institutional research, including human subjects protections, patient privacy, quality improvement, contracting, and support for FDA-regulated research.
+The Regulatory Foundations, Ethics, and Law Program minimizes the regulatory burdens for investigators and promotes cooperation and interoperability by coordinating the diverse processes of inter-institutional research, including human subjects protections, patient privacy, quality improvement, contracting, and support for FDA-regulated research.

-The goal is not to create a new, centralized, single system for regulatory review of clinical & translational (C/T) research at Harvard, but to incorporate each participating entity's best qualities and processes into a comprehensive, cooperative, and integrated system.
+The goal is not to create a new, centralized, single system for regulatory review of clinical and translational (C/T) research at Harvard University, but to incorporate each participating entity's best qualities and processes into a comprehensive, cooperative, and integrated system.

-The program provides integrated, coordinated, comprehensive resources and services to the C/T research community, ensuring that all research is conducted with the highest standards of scientific design and guaranteeing participant safety, a high level of research ethics and integrity, and compliance with regulatory requirements.
+The program provides resources and services to the C/T research community, ensuring that all research is conducted with the highest standards of scientific design and guaranteeing participant safety, a high level of research ethics and integrity, and compliance with regulatory requirements.

 Over 200 Harvard professionals collaborate to inform best practices in research oversight